The First Auction of Photographs in the United States

 The catalogue included no photographic illustrations of the lots being offered, instead, according to Margolis, “working with Mr. Marshall’s notes, a copy of Taft’s Photography and the American Scene, and little else, [Edwin V.] Halbmeier created an accurate, interesting (and now historically important) catalogue … this photographic incunable created a vivid picture of the ‘pre-explosion’ period in the collecting of photographic literature and images.”

-The top lot of the sale was Lot 238, a collection of more than 1000 plates from Eadweard Muybridge‘s Animal Locomotion, 1887, which sold for just $250 (the equivalent of $2,235 today), an amazing price when you consider that a collection of just 125 plates from Animal Locomotionsold for $81,000 at Swann in 2009, 57 years after that inaugural sale.
+The top lot of the sale was Lot 238, a collection of more than 1,000 plates from Eadweard Muybridge‘s Animal Locomotion, 1887, which sold for a mere $250 (the equivalent of $2,235 today).
+That is an amazing price, when you consider that a collection of 125 plates from the same groundbreaking publication sold for $81,000 at Swann in 2009; and a group of 50 brought $62,500 in 2017, also at Swann, 65 years after that inaugural auction.
 Single plates from Animal Locomotion regularly sell for thousands today.
 The complete list of prices realized can be seen below, and as Margolis noted at the close of his foreword, photography collectors today will probably “Read ’em and weep!”